 People diagnosed with cancer often feel strongly that they must find out what caused it.
-Unfortunately, for many types of cancer there is no obvious cause.
+But for many types of cancer there is no obvious cause.

 Cancer can just happen because of bad luck.
 Over years, a cell gathers changes to its genetic code (DNA) that eventually make it become cancerous.

-Being diagnosed with any type of cancer is difficult to accept and you may find yourself spending a lot of energy trying to work out what caused it.
-But often the cause is never found.
+Being diagnosed with any type of cancer is difficult to accept.
+You may find yourself spending a lot of energy trying to work out what caused it.

 Everyone copes with this in their own way.
 You may find it helpful to focus your energy on getting through your treatment and staying as well as you can.